With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Bellevue Cboc is a mental health treatment center in Bellevue, KY, located at 103 Landmark Drive, 41073 zip code area.
 Bellevue Cboc provides outpatient treatment and telemedicine/telehealth.
-Bellevue Cboc offers cognitive behavioral therapy, psychotropic medication and couples/family therapy to adults, young adults and seniors 65 or older.
-Bellevue Cboc also supports people with PTSD and veterans.
-Additional services at Bellevue Cboc consist of diet and exercise counseling, suicide prevention services and chronic disease/illness management.
+Bellevue Cboc offers cognitive behavioral therapy, trauma therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Bellevue Cboc also supports veterans and people with PTSD.
+Additional services at Bellevue Cboc consist of chronic disease/illness management, diet and exercise counseling and suicide prevention services.

 Learn MoreGlad House Inc is a mental health treatment clinic in Cincinnati, Ohio, located at 1994 Madison Road, in the 45208 zip code.
 Glad House Inc provides outpatient treatment.
-Glad House Inc provides couples/family therapy, dialectical behavior therapy and individual psychotherapy to children / adolescents.
-Additional services provided by Glad House Inc consist of family psychoeducation and case management.
+Glad House Inc provides trauma therapy, dialectical behavior therapy and couples/family therapy to children / adolescents.
+Additional services provided by Glad House Inc consist of case management and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.